 - Clear mowing area of objects that might be thrown.
 Keep people and pets out of mowing area. - Low-hanging branches and similar obstacles can injure the operator or interfere with mowing operation.
-Before mowing, identify potential obstacles such as low-hanging branches, and trim or remove those obstacles.

-- Study mowing area.
+Before mowing, identify potential obstacles such as low-hanging branches, and trim or remove those obstacles. - Study mowing area.
 Set up a safe mowing pattern.
-Do not mow where traction or stability is doubtful. - Test drive area with mower lowered but not running.
-Slow down when you travel over rough ground.
+Do not mow where traction or stability is doubtful. - Test drive area with mower lowered (if equipped) but not running.
+Slow down when you travel over rough ground. - Survey all mowing sites to determine which slopes are safe for machine operation and which slopes should be maintained through other maintenance techniques.